mx2913/funkwhale/docs/installation/index.rst

 .. warning::

-    If you plan to use to in-place import, ensure the alias value in the ``_protected/music`` location matches your MUSIC_DIRECTORY_SERVE_PATH env var.
+    If you plan to use in-place import, ensure the alias value in the ``_protected/music`` location matches your MUSIC_DIRECTORY_SERVE_PATH env var.